EliLillyCo/LillyMol/docs/Molecule_Tools/SAFE.md

 to rebuild the molecule.

 ## De-Novo Generation
-There are two modes of operation, both involve first running mol2SAFE in order to generate the SAFE representations.
+There are two modes of operation:

 1. Replace a SAFE fragment with a fragment from a library.
 2. Replace a SAFE fragment with a fragment from another molecule.

+Both involve first running mol2SAFE in order to generate the SAFE representations.

 During testing, the following invocation seemed useful.
 ```
 mol2SAFE -v -c -l -I 1 -S Sfile -M 16 -M maxnr=9 -g all -z -T I=Cl -T Br=Cl chembl.smi > chembl.safe.smi
 ```
-Takes less than 3 minutes.
+Takes less than 3 minutes to process a recent version of Chembl.

 The usage message for mol2SAFE is
 ```